The element of color in art - you love it but somehow seem to have got stuck?

 a bright sunflower yellow.

-Or take yourself and your audience to the turquoise depths of the ocean or a cosy scarlet bonfire on a chilly evening.
+Or take yourself and your viewer to the turquoise depths of the ocean or a cosy scarlet bonfire on a chilly evening.

-Color is personal though and the impact can vary according to who is looking at it - and when.
+Remember though, that color is personal and the impact can vary according to who is looking at it - and when they're looking at it...

-On the other hand, it can aggravate people in the Summer if they are already feeling hot and bothered.
+On the other hand, it can aggravate people in the Summer if they are already feeling stifled by the heat.

-Green can have a settling effect too when people are feeling anxious or harassed.
+Green can have a settling effect too, when people are feeling anxious or flustered.
 (Leafy trees, soothing green decor or paintings.)

-So, the element of color in art is a fantastic tool to voice your inner sentiments and to create your desired effect.
+So the element of color in art is a fantastic tool to voice your inner sentiments and create your desired effect.
 Ah, the possibilities!

 Are you a perfectionist?
 Don't be!
 Try things out, experiment with